oshied/directord/docs/analysis.md

   time.
 The example bootstrap process took **81** seconds (1.5 minutes) to complete.

-* Total execution time for the linear orchestration, including bootstrapping the environment was **100** seconds (1.69 minutes).
+* Total execution time for the ZMQ driver with an linear orchestration, including bootstrapping the environment was **100** seconds (1.69 minutes).

-* Total execution time for the async orchestration, including bootstrapping the environment was **96** seconds (1.6 minutes).
+* Total execution time for the ZMQ driver with an async orchestration, including bootstrapping the environment was **96** seconds (1.6 minutes).

+* Total execution time for the Messaging driver with an linear orchestration, including bootstrapping the environment was **182** seconds (3.03 minutes).

+* Total execution time for the Messaging driver with an async orchestration, including bootstrapping the environment was **180** seconds (3 minutes).

 #### Ansible